HYMNS ETC. - Workshops & Retreats

-How.
-We can plan sessions for an hour, a half day, or all day on a variety of topics for local congregations, ecumenical groups, area denominational groups, clergy groups, or college classes.
-We can also help you design an overnight retreat focused on congregational song.
+We have planned sessions for an hour, a half day, all day, or overnight on a variety of topics for local congregations, ecumenical groups, area denominational groups, clergy groups, or college classes.
+Although we are no longer available to lead these events ourselves, we encourage others to consider promoting such events.
+To stimulate your own ideas, here are some topics we have covered:

 Some Examples.
 Here are some examples of events we have led together: